shreenidhi7700/Rice-leaf-disease-prediction-using-Convolutional-Neural-Network/README.md

 - **Resnet50**, **InceptionV3**, **Xception**, and **EfficientNet** Transfer learning models were used for our project.
 - The **Xception** model performed better compared to the other transfer learning models.
 It gave us an accuracy score of **0.997 (99.7 %)** for the Non-augmented training sets and a validation accuracy of **0.4 (40 %)** for the Non-augmented test set.
 - When the **Xception** model was subjected to an Augmented training dataset it got an accuracy score of **0.997 (99.7 %)** and a validation accuracy score of **0.7 (70 %)** for the test set (Non-augmented) which was highest of any models trained so far in our dataset.
-- But still, we can see that overfitting is in action throughout our model learning noise, rather than the underlying pattern in our dataset.
+- But still, we can see that overfitting is in action throughout our model, learning noise rather than the underlying pattern in our dataset.
 This will be eliminated if we introduce more training samples for our model to learn from and generalize better to unseen data.

 ## Suggestions from you
 Feel free to give us any suggestions regarding improvisation /corrections of our code or any mistakes/procedures done incorrectly in our project notebook.
 We are on the path of learning and understanding the concept of Machine learning, so any feedback regarding this topic from any of you who worked on these types of projects is beneficial to us in correcting our mistakes and implementing the recorrected procedures to our project.